 Degrees offered by other departments that require Comp Sci courses:

 - Cybersecurity from the Information Systems Department requires 24 hours of CS credit.
 This degree is for students who want a career securing computer systems.

 - Computer Engineering from the Engineering and Physics Department requires 29 hours of CS credit.
 This degree is for students who have a dual interest in hardware and software design with an emphasis on embedded systems.

 - Information Systems (IS) from the Information Systems Department requires 3 hours of CS credit.
 This degree emphasizes using technology to solve business problems rather than developing algorithms and software.

 - B.A. in computer science-MSIS is an integrative accelerated dual degree offered to computer science students who have completed 90 hours of undergraduate coursework with a 3.0 GPA.
-The result is the completion of a B.A. in computer science and a M.S. in information systems (in five years or less).
+The result is the completion of a B.A. in Computer Science and an M.S. in Information Systems in five years or less.